What is Mindful Living?

 Your Next Steps

 If you want to move further towards mindful living – there is plenty of material for you to explore on this site, for inspiration and encouragement.
-You might like the post How To Experiment With Mindful Living.
+As a starting point, you might like the post How To Experiment With Mindful Living.

 If you live near Heaton Moor (South Manchester), you might like to check out my mindfulness workshops and classes.

-I also offer a coaching programme via Skype (1-to-1 sessions).
+I also offer a coaching programme via Skype (1-to-1 sessions) – through which I share tools for mindful living.

 “I feel like I know myself better now, look after myself more and I am much happier with who I am.”